inkandswitch/tiny-essay-editor/README.md

 ## Run it

-Setup the automerge submodule
+Setup the automerge-repo submodule

 ```
 git submodule init
 git submodule update --init --remote
 ```

-Check out the `version-control-project` in the vendored automerge-repo.
-By default git checks out a detached HEAD so we need to manually switch to the actual branch.
+Check out the `version-control-project` branch in the vendored automerge-repo.
+By default git checks out a detached HEAD so we need to manually switch to the branch.

 ```
 cd src/vendor/vendored-automerge-repo
 git checkout version-control-project
 ```

-Install and build automerge repo
+Install and build automerge-repo

 ```
 pnpm install